flutter/website/src/development/add-to-app/multiple-flutters.md

 description: How to integrate multiple instances of Flutter engine, screens or views to your application.
 ---

-## Experimental

 {{site.alert.note}}
   Support for adding multiple instances of Flutter became available as of Flutter 2.0.0.
-Use at your own risk since stability or performance issues, and API changes are still possible.
 {{site.alert.end}}

-The current memory footprint for each additional Flutter instance beyond the first instance is ~180kB on Android and iOS.

-As of the 2.0.0 release, communication between Flutter instances is handled using [platform channels][] (or [Pigeon][]) through the host platform.
-To see our roadmap on communication, or other multiple-Flutters issues, see [Issue 72009][].

 {{site.alert.warning}}
-  In 2.0.0, the use of [platform views][] is not supported in conjunction with multiple Flutters.
-When a second Flutter instance is created, platform views will be globally disabled.
-{{site.alert.end}}

-{{site.alert.warning}}
-  In 2.0.0, the memory usage is only fully optimized in AOT mode (in profile and release builds).
-Some memory redundancy will still be present in JIT mode (in debug builds) and will be addressed in a future release.
+  Memory usage is only fully optimized in AOT mode (in profile and release builds).
+Some memory redundancy will still be present in JIT mode (in debug builds) and will be addressed in a future release (see [issue 74520][]).
 {{site.alert.end}}

 ## Scenarios